MileHacker Logo

 • Maine Medical Center (22 Bramhall St, Portland): Main hospital in the area.

-• Local urgent care clinics are available for non-emergency medical needs.
+• Local urgent care healthcare clinics are accessible for non-emergency medical needs.

-• Contact your embassy or consulate for consular assistance if needed.
+• Contact your embassy or consulate for help from your consulate if needed.

 Important Travel Reminders